Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Numerical results

 In all our calculations for state preparation, the initial state is the product state in which each qubit is in the state $\ket{0}$.
 For each system size and elementary gate set, we plot the fidelity $F$ as a function of the number of entangling gates $N$.
 The fidelity increases as a function of $N$ until it reaches $F=1$ for a certain value of $N$, which we can identify as the minimum number of entangling gates needed for perfect state preparation.

 For a two-qubit system, the calculation is simple.
 There is only one possible configuration for the CZ gates.
 Our numerical calculations reproduce the well-known result that a single CZ (or CNOT) gate is sufficient to prepare an arbitrary target state \cite{ShendeStatePrep}.
-This result is represented by the magenta open circle in Fig.~\ref{Fig:FidelityStatePreparation}.
+This result is represented by the green open circle in Fig.~\ref{Fig:FidelityStatePreparation}.
 For a three-qubit system and two-qubit CNOT gates, each CNOT gate has three possible configurations corresponding to the three possible pairings of the three qubits.
 The total number of possible configurations is therefore $3^N$.
 The fidelity $F$ reaches 1 at $N=3$, which means that with three CNOT gates we can prepare an arbitrary target state.
 Specifically, at $N=3$ we obtain $F=1$ up to numerical errors (on the order of $10^{-12}$).
-This result is in agreement with the protocol in \cite{Znidaric} and is higher than the lower bound ($N=2$) based on the derivations in Sec.~\ref{Sec:Background}.
+This result is in agreement with the protocol in \cite{Znidaric} and is higher than the lower bound ($N=2$) based on the parameter-counting calculation in Sec.~\ref{Sec:Background}.
 If for the entangling gates we use three-qubit CZ gates (cyan diamonds in Fig.~\ref{Fig:FidelityStatePreparation}), two entangling gates are needed for perfect state preparation.
-If the derivation of the lower bound for CNOT gates is generalized to the case where the entangling gates are $n$-qubit CZ gates, we find that the lower bound for three-qubit state preparation using three-qubit CZ gates is $N=2$.
+If we use the generalized parameter-counting formulae given in Sec.~\ref{Sec:Background}, we find that the lower bound for three-qubit state preparation using three-qubit CZ gates is $N=2$.
 Hence our numerical results in this case agree with the lower bound.